scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

    The goal of this work is to improve the performance of DESI's spectroscopic data processing pipeline at NERSC while satisfying their productivity requirement that the software remain in Python.
-Within this space we have obtained "specific" (per node-hour) throughput improvements of over 5x and 6x on the Cori Haswell and Knights Landing partitions, respectively.
+Within this space we have obtained specific (per node-hour) throughput improvements of over 5x and 6x on the Cori Haswell and Knights Landing partitions, respectively.
 Several profiling techniques were used to determine potential areas for improvement including Python's cProfile and line_profiler packages,